-Angkor was the historic capital of the impressive Khmer Empire, sitting within the city of Siem Reap, it has become one epic place to explore.
-Filled with incredible architecture, Khmer Culture and, of course, beautiful temples – it is easily a must-see place when visiting this incredible country.
+Angkor was the historic capital of the impressive Khmer Empire.
+Sitting within the city of Siem Reap, it has become one epic place to explore.
+Filled with incredible architecture, Khmer Culture and, of course, beautiful temples in Siem Reap – it is easily a must-see place when visiting this incredible country.

-Take a look at some of the best temples you have to explore when visiting.
-I’m pretty sure, Angkor Wat will likely be high on your list (and rightly so), but there’s so much more you’ll want to discover! 🇰🇭
+That’s why I wanted to share some of my favourite temples in Siem Reap that you have to visit.
+I’m pretty sure, Angkor Wat will likely be high on your list (and rightly so), but there are so many more temples in Siem Reap to discover! 🇰🇭

 1.)
 See the sunrise Angkor Wat

 No trip to Siem Reap would be complete without a visit to Angkor Wat.
 It’s often considered one of the best temples in Siem Reap… and rightly so!